-Stationary Bike Weight Loss Before and After (Avoid The #1 Mistake)
+Stationary Bike Weight Loss Before & After (Avoid The #1 Mistake)

-Irene's stationary bike weight loss before and after picture where the before image on the left she is on a beach in a black one piece swim suit that shows her thick thighs and the after picture on the right she's taking a mirror selfie in her bedroom while drinking holding a mug and her thighs and belly appear much thinner.
+In Irene's before-and-after stationary bike weight loss photos, the left image shows her on a beach in a black one-piece swimsuit, revealing her thick thighs.
+In the right image, she's taking a mirror selfie in her bedroom, holding a mug, with noticeably thinner thighs and belly.

-Starting a new routine can be invigorating and exciting, and at first, it may feel like nothing is standing in the way of your own stationary bike weight loss before and after transformation.12
+Starting a new routine can be invigorating and exciting, and at first, it may feel like nothing is standing in the way of your own stationary bike weight loss before and after transformation.1

 However, when working toward this goal, avoid the #1 mistake of starting out too intensely to be sure burnout and fatigue don’t keep you from achieving the results you deserve.
 With this in mind, check out some others who have successfully slimmed down (like Irene in the image above) and explore how to create a plan that mitigates fatigue and potential plateaus!